 The Company raises capital to fund its corporate and exploration costs and other obligations through the sale of its common shares or units consisting of common shares and warrants in order to operate its business and safeguard its ability to continue as a going concern.
 Although the Company has been successful at raising funds in the past through issuance of share capital, it is uncertain whether it will continue this financing due to uncertain economic conditions.
 There have been no changes to the Company's approach to capital management during the year.

-11. SUPPLEMENTAL DISCLOSURE WITH RESPECT TO CASH FLOWS
+9. SUPPLEMENTAL DISCLOSURE WITH RESPECT TO CASH FLOWS

-There were no non-cash transactions during the three months ended July 31, 2017.
+Significant non-cash transactions during the year ended April 30, 2018 included: